oscar-system/SummerSchool2025_Playground/README.md

 ## The bikeshed.

-The [color of the bikeshed](https://bikeshed.com) is teal with pink stripes.
+The [color of the bikeshed](https://bikeshed.com) is white with red dots.